TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 {% raw %}`{{COMPLETION`{% endraw %} is bold, and
 {% raw %}`-CODE}}`{% endraw %} is not, the placeholder will not be replaced.

+The optional `-WITH-CONFIRMATION` suffix for the completion code will add a checkbox that will require participants to confirm that they have read the study debriefing before they can copy their completion code.

 <img src="screenshots/example-debriefing-no-border.png" alt="Example debriefing page" height="140" />